Titania (Marvel Comics): Illuminati

 Titania makes a serious attempt to reform; with She-Hulk's help, she gets a job running security for a pawnshop.
 Though she successfully stops a robbery by thugs armed with energy weapons, her powers attract the attention of Luke Cage and Iron Fist.
 Despite her innocence, the Heroes for Hire view her with suspicion and attempt to subdue her.
 In the middle of the fight, the Hood teleports Titania against her will back to his lair, where he invites her to join his incarnation of the Illuminati, promising a way out of supervillainy.
 She reluctantly agrees to join.
 It is revealed to the reader that Hood engineered the robbery and is manipulating Titania.

 Of her new teammates, Titania is closest with her friend, the Wrecking Crew member Thunderball.
 Over the short life of this team, she fights various supervillains, has a rematch with Thor, and temporarily exhibits new mystical powers, which manifest themselves as purple energy discharges while she uses her super strength.

-During the Avengers: Standoff! storyline, Titania and Hood attack Pleasant Hill to extract Absorbing Man.
+During the Avengers: Standoff! storyline, Titania and Hood attack Pleasant Hill to free Absorbing Man.
 There is some brief tension between the reunited couple when Titania overhears Creel confess that he had feelings for Elektra while he was under Kobik's brainwashing.

-In the final issue of Illuminati, the Hood, having expanded his team of supervillains with the former inmates of Pleasant Hill, plots to kill the Avengers' family members out of revenge for the events of Avengers: Standoff!
+In the final issue of Illuminati, the Hood, having expanded his team of supervillains with the former inmates of Pleasant Hill, plots to kill the Avengers' family members out of revenge for the events of Avengers: Standoff!.
 Titania feels that this crosses a moral line and refuses to go along.
 In the ensuing argument, Hood reveals that he manipulated Titania into joining the team and that he used his dark magic to give her new powers.
 They fight, and Titania, suspecting that Hood's mystical cloak and use of dark magic is corrupting his mind, destroys the cloak (which also removes her new powers) telling Hood that she is saving him from himself.
-Titania and Absorbing Man then resign themselves to remaining supervillains, though after seeing his wife stand up to the Hood and defeat him, Creel tells Titania that he cannot believe that he ever had "mixed-up feelings for Elektra".
+Titania and Absorbing Man resign themselves to remaining supervillains.